MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://i.imgur.com/JovaVRX.png" width="25%" />

 Honestly, any of the books in the Horrible Histories series serve as a funny and sometimes gory non-fiction introduction to an interesting period in history.
-If you like this one, get the whole series.
-(840L)  <sup>[what is this?](/resources/Lexile%20Levels)</sup>
+If you like this one, get the whole series.  ( Lexile 840L)  <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/The-Telegram-Philippa-Werry/9780473462826" rel="nofollow"> Buy on BookDepository</a>